 The Vision Service Plan (VSP) – In most cases, VSP will fully cover your eye health and vision exam.
 In some cases there may be a co-pay on the part of each patient.
 The co-pay must be paid at the time of service.
 The eyewear component of the Vision Service Plan contributes or subsidizes the purchase of your eyewear.
 Each specific Vision Service Plan subsidizes eyewear purchases at different levels.
 The Vision Service Plan is not an entitlement plan and patients are free to choose any frame or lens option recommended by their doctor.
 Our professional optical staff will be happy to determine if any out-of-pocket costs will be incurred by the patient.

 Our practice fully participates in the Medicare program.
 We accept assignment of benefits on behalf of each eligible patient.
-The eye health examination is a fully covered service under the Medicare program.
+The eye health examination is a covered service under the Medicare program.
 However, as mandated by Federal law, the refraction part of the vision section of your exam is a non-covered service.
-Each Medicare patient will be charged (x) for the refraction.
+Each Medicare patient will be charged $40 for the refraction.
 This charge must be paid for at the time of service during your visit.
-Unless, immediately following cataract surgery, there is no longer an eyewear benefit under the Medicare program.
 The purchase of frames, lenses, lens options and coatings is the responsibility of each Medicare patient.

 Hopefully, this information will give you a better idea of the vision benefit you are using today.
 Our insurance coordinator is available to answer any questions.
 Due to the large number of different Vision Insurance Benefit Programs, it is impossible to know the specific details and reimbursement policies of each.
 If our doctors do not participate in your Vision Benefit Program, we will be happy to provide you all the necessary forms and documentation for you to submit to the carrier for reimbursement.